-Kanye West’s Breakdown May Have Been Caused By Misuse Of Prescription Meds
+Kanye West's Breakdown May Be Tied To Prescription Meds

 After Kanye West suffered an abrupt mental breakdown following intense on-stage rants and the cancellation of his remaining dates for his Saint Pablo Tour, fans questioned what caused the rapper's current state of health.